About the Molecular Biophysics Graduate Program

 Students and faculty associated with the Molecular Biophysics (MOB) Graduate Program use the language and tools of physics, biochemistry, mathematics, physical chemistry, and molecular and cellular biology to understand biological phenomena at the molecular level.
 Biophysics is exciting, highly interdisciplinary research, and the graduate training at FSU reflects the best in the areas that comprise biophysics.

 The MOB Graduate Program is independent from the graduate programs in other departments.
 Because our faculty is drawn from several departments, MOB students have the opportunity to work with an interdisciplinary group of faculty and access to resources in several departments.
-Applicants must specify that they are applying to one of the MOB Program tracks (Molecular Biophysics or Computational Structural Biology).
-Applications to MOB are separate from applications to Chemistry, Physics, Biology or other departments.
+Applicants must specify that they are applying to one of the MOB Program tracks: Molecular Biophysics (plan name MBIOPHYPD) or Computational Structural Biology (plan name CSTRCBIOPD).
+Applications to MOB are separate and different from applications to Chemistry, Physics, Biology or other departments.

 Successful students in our program come from many different scientific backgrounds and our curriculum is designed with the flexibility to meet their individual goals.
 Our program is small enough that students receive individual attention and yet large enough to offer the students a wealth of research opportunities.
 Our graduates are employed in academia, industry, and government.
 We have graduates in patent law and those who have founded their own start-up companies.
 Our students are a diverse group who come to us from all over the world.
 MOB students are a close-knit group and gather once a week during Fall and Spring semesters for pizza and the chance to help each other hone their presentation skills.